 - (1) Marijuana Establishment Application and License Fees.

 - (a) Each applicant for licensure as a Marijuana Establishment shall pay to the Commission a nonrefundable application fee, annual license fee, and to the Seed-to-sale SOR provider, a monthly Seed-to-sale licensing fee.
 These fees do not include the costs associated with the Seed-to-sale licensing system, which includes a monthly program fee and fees for plant and package tags.
 These fees do not include the costs associated with criminal background checks as required under 935 CMR 500.030 or 935 CMR 500.101(1)(b)

 - (b) Waiver of Fees.

 - 1. Application fees are waived for:

 - a.
-Microbusinesses;
+Applicants for Microbusinesses;

-Program Participants and/or Economic Empowerment Priority Applicants; and c.
-Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), or Veteran Business Enterprises (VBE) with valid certification from the SDO and which are also considered to be Small Businesses as defined by the Commission.

-This does not include the costs associated with background checks.

-2. For Annual License Fees, a 50% reduction in the fee associated with an application for:

-a.
-Businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants; and b.
+- b.
+Businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants; and c.
+Massachusetts Minority Business Enterprises (MBE), Women Business - Enterprises (WBE), or Veteran Business Enterprises (VBE) with valid certification from the SDO and which are also considered to be Small Businesses as defined by the Commission. - This does not include the costs associated with background checks. - 2.
+For Annual License Fees, a 50% reduction in the fee associated with an application for: - a.
+Businesses controlled by and with majority ownership comprised of Social Equity Program Participants and/or Economic Empowerment Priority Applicants; and - b.
 Massachusetts Minority Business Enterprises (MBE), Women Business Enterprises (WBE), and Veteran Business Enterprises (VBE) with valid certification from the SDO and which are also considered to be Small Businesses as defined by the Commission.